ChaoticAkantor/CARPG/README.md

 # CARPG
  Class-based RPG Mod for Sven Co-op by Chaotic Akantor.
 Many features are still a work in progress and may be subject to change, especially class balancing.
-Discord can be found here, if you have any feedback or suggestions. https://discord.gg/JN6umuAt7H
+Discord can be found here, if you have any feedback or suggestions.

+ https://discord.gg/JN6umuAt7H

 # What is it?
- This mod takes the basic principals of SCXPM but in an attempt to simplify features and ensure balance and has many more ingrained features and alterations.
+ This plugin takes the basic principals of SCXPM but in an attempt to simplify features and ensure balance and has many more ingrained features and alterations.

 # Classes?!
 Rather than having lots of skills, most of the old SCXPM skills were coalested into auto-increasing stats on level up and regen was merged into it's own recovery system, so technically you start stronger but progress more steadily with a lower-ceiling for power instead of everyone ending up immortal.